snugel/cas-offinder/README.md

     /var/chromosomes/human_hg38
     NNNNNNNNNNNNNNNNNNNNNRG 2 1
-    GGCCGACCTGTCGCTGACGCNNN 5
+    GGCCGACCTGTCGCTGACGCNNN 3 Seq1
-    CGCCAGCGTCAGCGACAGGTNNN 5
+    CGCCAGCGTCAGCGACAGGTNNN 3 Seq2
-    ACGGCGCCAGCGTCAGCGACNNN 5
-    GTCGCTGACGCTGGCGCCGTNNN 5
     ...

 Save it as 'input.txt'.

 Now you can run Cas-OFFinder as following (using GPUs):

-    $> ./cas-offinder input.txt G out.txt
+    $ ./cas-offinder input.txt G out.txt
     ...

-Optionally, you can set the ID of devices to limit the number of devices used by Cas-OFFinder:
+Optionally, you can set the ID of devices to select a specific device used by Cas-OFFinder:

-    $> ./cas-offinder input.txt G1 out.txt
+    $ ./cas-offinder input.txt G1 out.txt # use second GPU device (0-based)
     ...

 You can use commas, or colons to select range of devices:

-    $> ./cas-offinder input.txt G0,1 out.txt
+    $ ./cas-offinder input.txt G0,1 out.txt

     or

-    $> ./cas-offinder input.txt G0:2 out.txt
+    $ ./cas-offinder input.txt G0:2 out.txt
     ...

 Then output file will be generated:
-- The first column is the sequence id, by default line numbers, or given labels from the input file.
+- The first column is the sequence id, by default line numbers (0 based), or given labels from the input file.
 - The second columns is the type of bulge, the value is one of `X`, `DNA`, or `RNA`.
 - The third column is the given query sequence (including gaps in case of DNA bulge).
 - The fourth column is the actual sequence at the location (including gaps in case of RNA bulge; mismatched bases are noted in lowercase letters),